 They’ll stick to the same story: blaming variance, and convincing themselves that there’s not enough edge in poker to win.
 They’ll see success stories online and wonder what winners have that they don’t.

 But a few of them will turn things around.
-They will blow past the competition and never look back at the drudgery of the low-stakes grind.
+They will blow past the competition and never look back at the low-stakes grind.

-Here’s what jumps out to me about Steve’s story:
+Here’s what jumps out to me about Matt's story:

 - He stopped trying to do everything on his own.
-He found the right coach, put all of his trust into the training process, and then did the hard work.
+He found the right coach, put his trust into the training process, and then did the hard work.

 - He knows that whatever challenges come up in the future, we will find a way to solve them.

 Of course, it’s a lot of work to make a change this big.
-At no point in Steve’s story does he say it was “easy,” or that his game turned around “overnight.”
+At no point in Matt's story does he say it was “easy,” or that his game turned around “overnight.”

 Successful students aren’t afraid of the hard work, they embrace it.